Killing of Dilawar: Arrest

 On 1 December 2002, on Eid al-Fitr, Dilawar set off from Yakubi in his taxi.
-His mother had asked Dilawar to bring his three sisters back for a family dinner from some their husband's homes in nearby villages.
-As the car did not have enough fuel for all trips, Dilawar first set out for Khost city to earn a taxi fare to refill his gas tank.
+His mother had asked Dilawar to bring his three sisters back for a family dinner from their husbands' homes in nearby villages.
+As the car did not have enough fuel, Dilawar first set out for Khost city to earn a taxi fare to refill his gas tank.
 In Khost, Dilawar picked up three passengers: laborer Parkhudin, farmer Zakim Khan and baker Abdul Rahim, who were headed for Yakubi to join their families for Eid al-Fitr.

-Around 15 minutes into their 45 minute drive, the taxi passed by Camp Salerno, which had been target by a rocket strike earlier in the morning.
-A few minutes later, the taxi was stopped at gunpoint on a desert road by guerilla militiamen under the leadership of Jan Baz Khan.
+Around 15 minutes into their 45 minute drive, the taxi passed by Camp Salerno, which had been targeted by a rocket strike earlier in the morning.
+A few minutes later, the taxi was stopped at gunpoint on a desert road by guerrilla militiamen under the leadership of Jan Baz Khan.
 After forcing the occupants out of the car, the militia group searched the vehicle, recovering an electric stabilizer from the trunk.
 According to Dilawar's family, the stabilizer did not belong to them since they had no electricity at their home.
 The militiamen were unfamiliar with the electrical device and believed it was related to the earlier rocket attack on the American camp.
 A search of Parkhudin yielded phone numbers from his employment in Dubai and Pakistan, as well as a broken walkie-talkie, which Parkhudin said was related to his association with U.S. forces, though he did not carry documents relating to this on his person at the time.
 The four men were detained as potential al-Qaeda associates and named as suspects in the rocket attack on Camp Salerno.
-It was later found that Jan Baz Khan may have staged the Camp Salerno attack and ordered the arrest of uninvolved citizens to gain favor by the American military.
+It was later found that Jan Baz Khan may have staged the Camp Salerno attack and ordered the arrest of uninvolved citizens to gain favor and financial compensation from the American military.

 Shapoor was told of his brother's disappearance shortly after by another taxi driver, who had driven by the scene and witnessed Dilawar and his passengers being arrested by militia forces, who smashed the windows of his taxi before leaving.
 He learnt from locals that Dilawar was likely arrested as a suspect in the Camp Salerno attack.
 Shapoor spent the following days pleading with Camp Salerno guards, the governor's office and other officials for Dilawar's release.
 They all demanded bribes for information or promises of his release, with Shapoor spending 800,000 Pakistani rupees (equivalent to US$13,323).
 In the end, Shapoor had to sell Dilawar's taxi for the equivalent of $1,000 to pay for his brother's funeral expenses.